 PMAG: What has been the most challenging part of making this record together?

 MB: The easy part is always creating the music, the art.
 The biggest challenge, however was figuring out how to release the CD in a way that would bring value to the project.
 Initially, we wanted to sign a deal with a major label because we thought this would offer the best opportunity for maximum exposure.
 We shopped the project to several labels and they all turned us down.
 It can be a discouraging process because you work so hard to accomplish something and when your next planned step doesn’t work out, you have to take a breath and figure out another way to accomplish your goal.
 Between the both of us, we have a lot of strengths.
 Waiting is not one of them.
 We decided to release “The Journey” through our own independent label, Be A Light.
 As an indie label, we quickly realized that this was one of our biggest assets because we have ultimate flexibility and control over the entire process.
 We launched our Indiegogo crowdfunding campaign.
-Through social media, it went viral and became an international marketing tool that brought a broad awareness to The Baylor Project.
+After working with this social marketer, it went viral and became an international marketing tool that brought a broad awareness to The Baylor Project.

 JB: I remember hearing TD Jakes say “people’s ‘no’ is God’s ‘yes’”.
 What we thought was our biggest challenge, getting turned down by major labels, became the catalyst for creating our future through entrepreneurship and creative control over our product.
 As independent, Grammy-nominated artists who are now competing with major labels, we hope our story inspires other artists and business owners to follow their path to purpose.